langleyfoxall/technologies/qualityassurance/qastagesformattingguidelines.md

 For staging we are following a multi stage testing to enable us to ensure that the customer is getting a bug free and fully functioning system.
 This will be a merge between 'Agile' and 'Waterfall'.

 ### Stage 1 - Dev Testing
-This stage is for the developers to test and ensure that there are not obvious bugs and that the code is working as expected before they create a PR (Pull Request), This will ensure that QA is not wasting time on obvious bugs that could have easily been spotted during development and be fix them before the pull request is made.
+This stage is for the developers to test and ensure that there are not obvious bugs and that the code is working as expected before they create a PR (Pull Request).
+This will ensure that QA is not wasting time on obvious bugs that could have easily been spotted during development and be fix them before the pull request is made.

 ### Stage 2 – PR (Pull Request) Testing
-At this stage the PR has been created and this requires 2 steps of acceptance.
+At this stage the PR has been created and must adhere to the following criteria before being accepted.
-One check will be from a member of the developer team to check over the code is to review the code itself.
+One check will be from a member of the development team to check over the code is to review the code itself.
 The other check will be from QA, that will test the code changes itself, ensure that it is working and there are not bugs in the relevant area.
-This is more of a spotlight check, testing around each change that has been made and near areas that could be affected by this change, this will have a high density of testing to ensure that we catch as many bugs as possible, no matter how small or unlikely the bug appears all bugs must be reported.
+This is more of a 'Spotlight Check', focused testing around each change that has been made and near areas that could be affected by this change.
+No matter how small an issue might seem it must be reported and signed off before continuing.
 Once both parties have accepted the code we will then go onto Stage 3.

 ### Stage 3 – M2S (Master to Staging) Testing
-This area of testing is large end to end testing, This means that in terms of testing, we start of as a brand new user, with a cleared database (as much as can be cleared), This testing will go through the flows the customer will follow, This will require multiple user type testing such as (Client, Admin, User, Operative, Ect..), This will span through to an app if the customer has an app even if no changes have been made to the app.
-This will ensure that the customer flow will be clear and will be able to with confidence be able to say that this project works.
+This area of testing is large end to end testing.
+We start by creating a new user, with a cleared database (as much as can be cleared).
+Testing will be used as if the customer was using the system, this would include all different user types such as: client, admin, worker.
+If a customer has a web application, mobile application, and any other applications then this process will be repeated for each one until QA is confident to say that the applications are working as expected.

 ### Stage 4 - Prod Testing
 This area of testing is to test all key functionally of the application on prod to ensure that the application can function and does function as expected.
-If any issues are found on Prod these need to be raised as a 'hotfix' request and to ensure that it get fixes as soon as possible.
+If any urgent issues are found they should be raised and created as hotfixes, if they are not urgent they should go into the development branch and start the testing process again (from stage 2).

 #### Staging - Prod Merge Timing
-Timing is a very important point in the merge between 'Staging' and 'Prod', We do not want to do it at peak working hours as if something does go wrong it doesn't effect our customers and doesn't impact on our relationship to them.
-We also do not want to do it on a friday or before any period that we will not be in the office for a few days.
-As we want to be able to fix the issue as fast as possible and not make the customer wait.
-Preferably this merge would be done at night with both Q/A and dev in incase something does need fixing, But this is not possible.
-Every customer is different to when it would be best to merge, So ask if in doubt ask the project lead or a manager to when they will advise when its best to merge.
+Timing is a very important point in the merge between Staging and Prod.
+- We do not want to do it at peak working hours as this increases the chance of disrupting customer workflow.
+- We do not want to do it towards the end of the day as if something were to go wrong it would delay resolution times until the next morning.
+- We do not want to do it on Fridays as if something were to go wrong it would delay resolution times until the next working day.
+It is worth noting that each customer has different situations and stances on when they want their applications updating.
+So it is always worth confirming with the customer before hand.

 ## Test Cycle
 Test cycles are a collection of tests that need to be ran.
-Cycles should always be given a time frame and a time estimate to ensure that we are completing them in a timely manner and to enable management to work out work flows.
+Cycles should always be given a time frame and a time estimate to ensure that we are completing them in a timely manner and to enable management to organize work efficiently.

 ### Tests
 For stage 2, stage 3 and stage 4, a list of tests is required, this is to keep track of what needs to be tested and to ensure that all functionality is tested and to ensure we don't do any unnecessary testing.